 But this can also happen from generation to generation for evolution.
 In fact, genes disappear from populations due to random chance.

-Genetic drift means the relative frequency of variant genes fluctuate by random sampling.
+Genetic drift means the relative frequency of variant genes fluctuates by random sampling.
 In other words, it’s a random way evolution can change gene frequencies.

 What are evolutionary anachronisms?

 Evolutionary anachronisms are body parts or structures in species that don’t have a use anymore.
 Long ago, the body part may have had a purpose.
 But they don’t anymore.

 For example, whales started in the sea.
 Then, they lived on land and adapted to walk on all four legs.
 Finally, they moved back to sea again.

 This is why modern whales have tiny hip bones.
 Even though they don’t use their hip bones in water, it’s due to the evolutionary path that they were once land animals.

 Evolutionary anachronisms speak that each species is not created perfectly for its niche on Earth.
 Instead, species walk into different environments and adapt to them.